Enhancing Inclusive Leadership at Global Health Vision (GHV) Through Manager Learning Labs

 Conclusion

-One Workplace’s transformation proves that intentional structure turns ERGs from well-meaning groups into strategic assets.
-By investing in leadership capability and ERG agency simultaneously, One Workplace now models how scalable growth and deep inclusion reinforce each other.
+Office Design Co.'s transformation proves that intentional structure turns ERGs from well-meaning groups into strategic assets.
+By investing in leadership capability and ERG agency simultaneously, Office Design Co. now models how scalable growth and deep inclusion reinforce each other.

-Simetras’ Impact: We turned expansion from a DEI liability into a catalyst for equity—equipping One Workplace to build bridges, not borders.
+Simetras’ Impact: We turned expansion from a DEI liability into a catalyst for equity—equipping Office Design Co. to build bridges, not borders.